mchatzi/mirrorr/README.md

 #### Mirrorr only runs on Linux

-1. Navigate to the directory you want Mirrorr to be installed in.
-The installation will create a directory named ```mirrorr```.
+1. Run (as root), from anywhere, ```bash -c "$(wget -qLO - https://github.com/mchatzi/mirrorr/install-mirrorr.sh)"```

-1. Run (as root) ```bash -c "$(wget -qLO - https://github.com/mchatzi/mirrorr/install-mirrorr.sh)"```
+   Mirrorr by default installs in ```/opt/mirrorr```.
+During installation you can specify a different directory; use an absolute path, spaces leave as is, no quotes necessary, no backslash necessary.

-   The installation installs python3, python3-flask, python3-yaml and python3-flask-cors and starts Mirrorr upon success
+   The installation installs python3, python3-flask, python3-yaml and python3-flask-cors, registers Mirrorr to run on startup and starts the Mirrorr web app

 1. Access the Frontend:

     Open your browser and navigate to http://\<your-ip>:5000

-    (replace <your-ip> with the IP address of the machine running Mirrorr).
+    (replace <your-ip> with the IP address of the machine running Mirrorr, as reported at the end of the installation).

 ## Uninstall